whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 As I handed out the gifts, they seemed genuinely grateful, and no one asked for more.
 I felt happy to share but also sad that I didn't have more to give.

 When it was time for me to go a week later, I did not want to say good-bye.
 All the Ashaninka I met seemed trustworthy, generous, capable, responsible, relaxed, joyful, and healthy -- not just one or two individuals, but everyone I found.
-They had no courts, no police, no prisons, and no government, though I did see people gathering in council on my last day as they discussed how to respond to Peruvians who were overfishing the nearby river.
+They had no courts, no police, no prisons, and no corrupt government.
+I did see people gathering in council on my last day as they discussed how to respond to Peruvians who were overfishing the nearby river.

 ### Returning to the United States